 Henke’s U-Pick - Jackson

 Summer raspberries may be sweet, but nothing beats the rush of fall raspberries.
 Six acres of raspberries are available at Henke’s, and these babies are ready to be picked until the first frost.
-Located in Southeast Wisconsin, Henke's is open daily from 9 a.m. until at least 5 p.m.
+Located in Southeast Wisconsin, Henke's is open daily throughout the growing season.

 For other berry farms, check out: Travel Wisconsin's Orchards and Markets